InSyncWithFoo/100doc-clicker/README.md

 ***100DoC Clicker*** provides a script that will click its way through all 100 lessons in [Replit's 100 Days of Code][1] Python course should you so choose.

-Currently, it only supports Chrome and Firefox.
+Currently, this package only supports Chrome and Firefox.

-This package is not intended to be imported.
+If you use a different browser, you can write your own script using the `Clicker` class.
+The package is not intended to be imported.
 Regardless, it is fully typed and documented.
 Import it at your own risk.

 ## Installation and usage